JoungheeKim/autoencoder-lstm/README.md

 ### Prediction Task
 This is predicted images from model when image sequence is used as a input.
-The model is trained to catch velocity of number and shape of number in image.
+The model is trained to catch velocity and shape of number in images.
 ![](prediction6.gif)

 ## Reference